MaynardMiner/XRA_FBX/README.md

 ## Textures

-If the textures do not apply correctly when opening .blend file you will have to go to file > external data > find missing files.
+If the textures do not apply correctly when opening .blend file you will have to go to file > external data > find missing files and select the texture folder as target.